-- each person known to us to be the beneficial owner of more than 5% of our ordinary shares; and - all of our executive officers and directors as a group.
+- each named executive officer; - · each of our directors; - · each person known to us to be the beneficial owner of more than 5% of our ordinary shares; and - all of our executive officers and directors as a group.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons and entities named in the tables below have sole voting and investment power with respect to all ordinary shares that they beneficially own, subject to applicable community property laws.